JuliaDynamics/CriticalTransitions.jl/docs/src/examples/RateSystem.md

 ```

-Now, we set up the system with autonomous past and future and non-autonomous ramping in between:
+We set up the system with autonomous past and future and non-autonomous ramping in between:

 ```@example RateSystem
 t0 = -10.      # initial time of the system